2023

 Silvertip (left), Castner Glacier Confluence (right)

-When it had been sunny, we had discussed taking the southwest ridge down and crossing Trim’s valley to access Michael Creek, avoiding the exposed west ridge and the headwall downclimb.
+On our ascent when it was sunny, we had discussed taking the southwest ridge down and crossing Trim’s valley to access Michael Creek, avoiding the exposed west ridge and the headwall downclimb.
 However, that no longer seemed like a viable option in a whiteout storm.
 Luckily it wasn’t too snowy, mostly just clouds and wind.
-We unroped and started the traverse down the steep west ridge, which wasn’t too complicated to navigate but our bootpack had already been mostly obliterated.
+We were already accustomed to wind.
+We unroped at the false summit and started the traverse down the steep west ridge, which wasn’t too complicated to navigate physically, but after only a few hours our bootpack had already been mostly obliterated by the wind.
 I was able to connect vague footprints and mountaineering axe holes to lead us back across.
+I really wish I had brought wands.

 This part is just a blur in my memory, I was too focused on finding the route back, moving safely, and keeping track of my partners in the whiteout to recall specifics.
+It wasn’t my favorite part of the trip, but knowing we had already crossed it gave me confidence there was a route back we could find.
 When we finally made it to the gentle slope leading back to “Michael Peak”, Stefan said he felt like we were close to being off the ridge but he wasn’t sure.
 “No, it’s okay, we really are past the worst of it!”
 We made our way to the top of the headwall and noticed blue sky opening up above us…now?

 Seriously?